 Some things are good enough on their own.
 For example, finding $50 on the ground is great.
 Adopting a puppy is wonderful.
 We could stop there and be just fine.
 But imagine if you went to pick up that $50 bill and discovered a $100 underneath it, or if you brought home that adorable puppy and then learned it knew how to do your taxes.

 That’s what going to Hometown Barbecue feels like.
 They have the best barbecue in Miami - and that alone is enough of a good thing.
-But then you come here and discover tacos and cocktails and a piece of broccoli that makes us want to throw our fork in the air like a graduation cap.
-And it’s these unexpected bonuses that make Hometown one of the best places to eat in the city.
+But then you come here and discover incredible broccoli, excellent cocktails, and a turkey BLT that makes us want to throw our napkin in the air like a graduation cap.
+And it’s these unexpected bonuses that make Hometown so much more than just a great barbecue spot.

-It’s not like Hometown needed any of these extra dishes - or the really great cocktails and their impressive wine list - to convince us to eat here, but we’re definitely not complaining.
+It’s not like Hometown needs any of these extra bonuses to convince us to eat here, but we’re definitely not complaining.
 Because given the choice between an adorable little beagle and an adorable little beagle who could get us a huge tax refund, we’re going with the latter every time.

 Each wing has a perfect mole dusting and a little blanket of crumbled queso fresco.
 It’s like they all went through a barbecue version of one of those automated car washes, and came out the other side all shiny and delicious.